cezarywojcik/CWStatusBarNotification/README.md

 The `notificationAnimationInStyle` describes where the notification comes from, whereas the `notificationAnimationOutStyle` describes where the notification will go.

-The default value for `notificationAnimationInStyle` is `CWNotificationAnimationStyle.Top`.
+The default value for `notificationAnimationInStyle` is `CWNotificationAnimationStyle.Bottom`.

-The default value for `notificationAnimationOutStyle` is `CWNotificationAnimationStyle.Top`.
+The default value for `notificationAnimationOutStyle` is `CWNotificationAnimationStyle.Bottom`.

 ### Additional Remarks